JoshGo6/InstallingGoOnUbuntu/test.md

     nano hello.go
     ```

-3. When `nano` (or the editor of your choice) opens, store the following code in the `hello.go` file, which prints `Hello, World!` to your terminal, upon execution.
+3. When `nano` opens, enter the following in the file:

     ```go
     package main